Time-Varying Convex Optimization: A Contraction and Equilibrium Tracking Approach: Numerical and Hardware Experiments

-In this section, we report two numerical examples to showcase the performance of the proposed dynamics.
-We present the case with equality constraints, which corresponds to Problem~\ref{prob:eq-constrained} and a case with inequality constraints, which corresponds to Problem~\ref{prob:general-two-objective}.
-In each of these problems, we leverage the specifics of the optimization problem and corresponding dynamics to yield sharper estimates on the tracking error.
+In this section, we present experiments to showcase the performance of the proposed dynamics.\footnote{Code for our experiments is available at \url{https://github.com/davydovalexander/time-varying-convex}.} We present an application of Theorem~\ref{thm:bound_time_varying_eq} to a problem with equality constraints, which corresponds to Problem~\ref{prob:eq-constrained} and a case with inequality constraints, which corresponds to Problem~\ref{prob:general-two-objective}.
+Additionally, we consider an application to control barrier function-based design,~\cite{ADA-XX-JWG-PT:17}, for collision avoidance in a multi-robot scenario by leveraging the contraction analysis of the proximal gradient dynamics from Problem~\ref{prob:splitting}.